|

 Divorce Papers > Divorce Custody > Divorce Custody Laws

-Every state in the United States has formulated its own laws that deal with the various aspects of the child after divorce or separation.
-The local family courthouse offers resources, information and custody forms that would enable the spouses seeking custody to gain knowledge regarding the custody laws in their respective states.
+Every state in the United States has formulated its own jurisdictional system that deal with the various aspects of the child after termination of marriage or separation.
+The local family courthouse offers resources, information and forms that would enable the spouses to gain knowledge regarding the divorce custody laws in their respective states.

 Sections of Divorce Custody Laws